KxSystems/docs/docs/kb/daemon.md

 ---
-title: Running a kdb+ daemon
+title: Running a kdb+ daemon – Knowledge Base – kdb+ and q documentation
 description: A simple way to daemonize kdb+ on Linux.
 Supports redirecting stderr and stdout.
 It closes stdin and writes a pid to a pidfile.
 keywords: daemon, kdb+, linux, q
 ---